 The Division of Behavioral Health and Recovery (DBHR) pays for interpreter services for patients participating in DBHR-funded treatment services provided on-site at a certified treatment facility.
 DBHR also pays for interpreter services for people who attend DBHR-funded or sponsored events, such as major statewide conferences and public meetings.

-- Parents of DBHR public assistance patients when required by the treatment plan to be present.
+- Parents of minors receiving DBHR- funded services, when the treatment plan requires them to be present.

-- People who attend DBHR-funded or sponsored events, such as major statewide conferences and public meetings.
+- People who attend DBHR-funded or sponsored events, such as statewide conferences and public meetings.

 - DBHR-funded assessments, inpatient, and outpatient treatment services from a DBHR contractor or county subcontractor.